Pilot1782/Live_Chess_Vision/readme.md

 Final Certainty: 100.0%
 ```

-Which would be:
+Which would be
 ![predicted](http://www.fen-to-image.com/image/60/bn4kN/p5bp/1p3npB/3p4/8/5Q2/PPP2PPP/R3R1K1.png)

 ## Live Streaming

-The live streaming script `live.py` will spawn a GUI after you select the window for it to watch.
+The live-streaming script `live.py` will spawn a GUI after you select the window for it to watch.
 Only one window is used as apposed to the entire screen to reduce the amount of processing required.

 ![Gui](GUI_example.png)

 ### Controls

-The `Y%` slider controls the percent shift up or down, being 100% is the top and -100% is the bottom.
+The `Y%` slider controls the percent shift up or down, being 100% the top and -100% is the bottom.

-The `X%` slider controls the percent shift left or right, being 100% is the right and -100% is the left.
+The `X%` slider controls the percent shift left or right, being 100% the right and -100% is the left.

-The `Size` slider controls the size of the square to be cropped, being 100% is the entire square and 0% is nothing.
+The `Size` slider controls the size of the square to be cropped, being 100% the entire square and 0% is nothing.

 ### Reading the UI